 Free trade area, single market, customs union - what's the difference?

+The European Union's single market is perhaps the most ambitious type of trade co-operation.
 That's because as well as eliminating tariffs, quotas or taxes on trade, it also includes the free movement of goods, services, capital and people.

 That is why there has been no limit on the number of French people who can come to the UK, or the number of British people who can live in Spain - but there are limits on Turks or Ukrainians, for example.

 Also, a single market strives to remove so-called "non-tariff barriers" - different rules on packaging, safety and standards and many others are abolished and the same rules and regulations apply across the area.

 There are EU-wide regulations covering a whole host of industries and products on everything from food standards and the use of chemicals to working hours and health and safety.
 It is an attempt to create a level playing field and a single market; this does not happen in a free trade zone.

 For goods, the single market was largely completed in 1992, but the market for services remains a work in progress a quarter of a century later.
 The EU has promised to introduce it many times, but several countries have dragged their feet and it is much more complicated than creating a single market for say, cars or computers.
 Even so, the City of London dominates financial services in the EU not least because it can do business in every member country.